 Visit the DDR Museum Berlin- An Interactive Museum of East Germany

 Maybe it’s because I loved the TV show Deutschland 83 and the film Good bye Lenin, maybe it’s because I’m forever haunted that a city can be divided in half, or maybe it’s the wild wallpaper… but the DDR Museum in Berlin ranks as one of my favorite German museums.
-This little hands-on museum is a fascinating look back into the not to distant past to a time when Germany was split.
+This little hands-on museum is a fascinating look back into the not-to-distant past to a time when Germany was split.
 But it’s not just a museum about politics, and ia not a museum about how “terrible” life was behind the Wall.
 The Berlin DDR Museum is a look at everyday life, products that people used, sports, school, food and how people lived.

 The good, the bad, and the outrageous wallpaper.